aduvermy/Google_Takeout_data_mining/README.md

 ```

-By using the same approach as Browser History our notebook ``̀`YT_data_mining.ipynb`` allows you to investigate your centers of interest-based on your Youtube research.
+By using the same approach as Browser History our notebook ```YT_data_mining.ipynb``` allows you to investigate your centers of interest-based on your Youtube research.

 <p align="center">
 <img src="./issues_for_readme/wordcloud.png" width="600" height="400" />